RiyadhKh4n/cryptools/README.md

 ## Code
 When developing the website I spent alot of time breaking down how I would code each section and what I needed to implement to ensure it looked and worked how I wanted it to.
 Therefore the vast majority of the code is orginal and my own however there were times where I did need help in progressing and when this happened I went on [slack](https://slack.com/intl/en-gb/) to ask fellow students if they knew how to help.
 If this did not work I would use [StackOverflow](https://stackoverflow.com/) which more often then not allowed me to get to the bottom of my problem and progress in developing Cryptools.
 I was also inspired by the Love Running project and used what I learnt from there as guide when I got stuck, as this demo project taught me alot and was a good foundation when developing this project.

-The only code in the webiste that was copied from a third - party was the burger menu.
-I implemented this on the back of my meeting with my tutor as they suggested it would be the easiest way to solve the issue I was having, as my nav bar takes up alot of space due to the length of the items and making it responsive for mobile would have be an issue.
+The only code in the webiste that was copied from a third - party was the burger menu and collapsible buttons.
+I implemented the burger menu on the back of my meeting with my tutor as they suggested it would be the easiest way to solve the issue I was having, as my nav bar takes up alot of space due to the length of the items and making it responsive for mobile would have be an issue.
 Therefore, I used [this](https://www.w3schools.com/howto/howto_js_topnav_responsive.asp) w3School lesson as well as a [YouTube video](https://www.youtube.com/watch?v=ydZc17rlR5E&list=PLt9gBsKEdOaxKmcaKgRGVkKurX84uhF3r&index=9) in order to successfully implement the burger menu.
+When developing Cryptools, I realised that my homepage was very text heavy which would cause users to have a negative experience as too much text is very overwhelming, thus I wanted to add a collapsible button which the user can select if they wanted to know more about a particular section.
+Why not just remove some of the text?
+Although this would have made my problem easier I wanted to keep the information as I believe it is important and valuable to know if you want to learn more about cryptocurrencies and removing is would sacrafice this.
+As a result I did some research and found out how to implement this feature using [this](https://www.w3schools.com/howto/howto_js_collapsible.asp) w3schools tutorial as well as help from YouTube.

 ---